-Dump all the ingredients and mix them in a bowl.
-Drop cookies onto a sheet pan using your scoop and bake for 8-10 minutes.
+Step Two: Drop cookies onto a sheet pan using your scoop and bake for 8-10 minutes.
 Watch them closely.
 I take mine out when they are still soft and pillowy.
-I keep them on the sheet pan until they cool.
+Move them to a cooling rack if they are completely done, otherwise let them rest on the sheet pan.

 I like Betty Crocker Super Moist Double Fudge Cake Mix.
-I have also used Dunkin Hines Dark Chocolate Fudge with great results.
+I have also used Duncan Hines Dark Chocolate Fudge with great results.
 Buy the one you like, then the base of the cookies is something you know you already enjoy!

 Double Chocolate Espresso Cake Mix Cookies

-Preheat oven to 350 degrees.
+- Preheat the oven to 350 degrees.

-Spray cookie sheets, line with parchment or use a Silpat so the cookies won't stick.
+- Spray cookie sheets, line with parchment or use a Silpat so the cookies won't stick.

-Combine all the ingredients into a mixer except for the chocolate chips.
+- Combine all the ingredients into a mixer except for the chocolate chips.

-Add the chocolate chips and continue mixing.
+- Add the chocolate chips and continue mixing.

-Using a small scoop and scoop the cookie dough out onto cookie sheets.
+- Using a small scoop and scoop the cookie dough out onto cookie sheets.